AI and the Mechanics of Belief

 About

-By mapping these human habits, this research directly contributes to CNTR’s mission to champion technological responsibility.
-Instead of just looking at standard code or policy fixes, this work confronts the deeper cultural reasons why we lean on AI.
-Ultimately, the project aims to separate sci-fi hype and apocalyptic fear-mongering from the actual, material risks of technology to help us predict and design a more responsible, human-centered digital future.
+By identifying a series of ontological conditions for AI propagation, this research directly contributes to CNTR’s mission to champion technological responsibility and to examine our technological imagination.
+Instead of looking at standard code or policy fixes, this work confronts the deeper cultural reasons why we lean on AI.
+In the end, unpacking the narratives that shape how we understand this technology—asking why they are so compelling—will allow us to better predict and transform the AI future.

 Research Questions